 Do we need a surrogacy contract?

 A contract setting out everyone’s legal rights and obligations is absolutely vital.
-Timing is also important: the agreement should be signed before an embryo transfer to the surrogate.
+Timing is also important: the agreement should be signed before the surrogate undergoes an embryo transfer.

 I am going to work with an egg donor.
 Do I need an egg donor contract?